 This is one of those cases in which some people may benefit from changing their diet, and some may not.
 Some people find that certain foods trigger psoriasis symptoms, and sometimes those foods happen to be high in carbohydrates.
 If someone with psoriasis goes on a ketogenic diet, and their condition improves, there’s no telling exactly which foods may have been causing flare-ups.
 Many doctors recommend supervised elimination diets to help psoriasis patients figure out which foods cause flare-ups and which don’t.
 In the end, if high-carb foods turn out to be problematic for you, you might benefit from a lower-carb diet.

 Always remember that you won’t know what works for you personally until you test the results for yourself.
 Changing your diet may improve your symptoms — and it might not.
 Unfortunately, at this point, evidence is strictly testimonial.
 There is no scientific research that can provide a yes or no answer to this question.
-However, changing your diet, and avoiding the foods that trigger flare-ups in your psoriasis, may prove effective.
+However, changing your diet, making healthier food choices and avoiding the foods that trigger flare-ups in your psoriasis, may prove effective.

-When should one do a keto diet?
+When should one do a keto diet plan?